Anthony Johnson (colonist): Casor lawsuit

 Parker offered Casor work, and he signed a term of indenture to the planter.
 Johnson filed a Freedom suit against Parker in the Northampton Court in 1654 for the return of Casor.
 The court initially found in favor of Parker, but Johnson appealed.
 In 1655, the court reversed its ruling.
 Finding that Anthony Johnson still "owned" John Casor, the court ordered that he be returned with the court dues paid by Robert Parker.

 This was the first instance of a judicial determination in the Thirteen Colonies holding that a person who had committed no crime could be held in servitude for life.

-Though Casor was the first person who was declared a slave in a civil case, there were both black and white indentured servants sentenced to lifetime servitude before him.
-Many historians describe indentured servant John Punch as the first documented slave (or slave for life) in America, as punishment for escaping his captors in 1640.
+Though Casor was the first person who was declared an enslaved person in a civil case, there were both black and white indentured servants sentenced to lifetime servitude before him.
+Many historians describe indentured servant John Punch as the first documented slave (or slave for life) in America as punishment for escaping his captors in 1640.
 It is considered one of the first legal cases to make a racial distinction between black and white indentured servants.

 Significance of Casor lawsuit

 The Casor lawsuit demonstrates the culture and mentality of planters in the mid-17th century.
 Individuals made assumptions about the society of Northampton County and their place in it.
 According to historians T.H.
-Brean and Stephen Innes, Casor believed he could form a stronger relationship with his patron Robert Parker than Anthony Johnson had formed over the years with his patrons.
+Brean and Stephen Innes, Casor believed he could form a stronger relationship with his patron, Robert Parker, than Anthony Johnson had developed over the years with his patrons.
 Casor considered the dispute to be a matter of patron-client relationship, and this wrongful assumption resulted in his losing his case in court and having the ruling against him.
-Johnson knew that the local justices shared his basic belief in the sanctity of property.
-The judge sided with Johnson, although in future legal issues, race played a larger role.
+Johnson knew that the local justices shared his fundamental belief in the sanctity of property.
+The judge sided with Johnson, although in future legal issues, race played a more prominent role.

 The Casor lawsuit was an example of how difficult it was for Africans who were indentured servants to prevent being reduced to slavery.
 Most Africans could not read and had almost no knowledge of the English language.
 Planters found it easy to force them into slavery by refusing to acknowledge the completion of their indentured contracts.
 This is what happened in Johnson v.
 Parker.
 Although two white planters confirmed that Casor had completed his indentured contract with Johnson, the court still ruled in Johnson's favor.